britram/taps-transports/draft-ietf-taps-transports.md

 ### Interface Description

-There is no current API specified in the RFC Series, but guidance on use of common APIs is provided in {{I-D.ietf-tsvwg-rfc5405bis}}.
+There is no API currently specified in the RFC Series, but guidance on use of common APIs is provided in {{I-D.ietf-tsvwg-rfc5405bis}}.

 The interface of UDP-Lite differs